What Is Echinococcus?

 The cause of echinococcus is infection by a tapeworm.
 The parasite enters a host, which is usually an animal, such as a dog, sheep, or goat.
 The worm lives in the bowels of the animal.
 The worm then releases eggs into the feces of the animal.
 For humans, the most common means of transmission is eating food that has been accidentally contaminated with animal feces.
 After eating contaminated food, the incubation period, which refers to how long before symptoms start, is usually a few months.
 Certain strains of the parasite can have a longer incubation period, up to a few years.

 One risk factor for contracting the parasite is being exposed to the feces of dogs, cattle, pigs, and sheep.
-Cases of the infection have been reported in the United States, but the risk is higher in countries where the parasite is more common (University of Maryland Medical Center).
+Cases of the infection have been reported in the United States, but the risk is higher in countries where the parasite is more common.

 Symptoms vary depending on which organs are affected.
 According to Stanford University, about 75 percent of people who develop the infection have liver problems.
 Symptoms often include pain in the abdomen and the formation of cysts on the liver.
 About 22 percent of people have respiratory symptoms because the infection affects the lungs.
 Symptoms may include chest pain and coughing up bloody mucus.
 Other areas of the body can also be affected, including the skin, spleen, and kidneys (Stanford University).